 \section{Related Work}

-Closest to our work, CRLS-Text \cite{markeeva2024clrstextalgorithmicreasoninglanguage} is a benchmark specialising in algorithmic reasoning implementing many traditional algorithms and trains and evaluates recent state-of-the-art LLMs.
-We build upon the methodology of CRLS-Text and extend it to allow for, not only accessing the performance, but also to provide means for interpretation and investigation of the results by means of the reference attention maps.
+Closely related to our work, CRLS-Text \cite{markeeva2024clrstextalgorithmicreasoninglanguage} is a benchmark for algorithmic reasoning that implements traditional algorithms to train and evaluate state-of-the-art LLMs.
+We build upon the methodology of CRLS-Text and extend it to allow for, not only accessing the performance, but also to provide means for interpretation and investigation of the results by means of the reference attention masks.

 BIG-Bench \cite{srivastava2023imitationgamequantifyingextrapolating} is a massive benchmark comprised of more than 200 tasks, many of which specialize in evaluating algorithmic reasoning, e.g. addition or dyck languages.
 However, as a fixed test set, it is hard to use it to robustly evaluate models on extrapolation, while the recent work finds that BIG-Bench was indeed leaked into the training data of recent models \cite{fajcik2024benczechmark}, including Qwen.
-We extend the tasks from BIG-Bench into configurable generators capable of generating infinite data, allowing training and evaluation while avoiding data contamination.
+We extend the tasks from BIG-Bench into configurable generators capable of generating infinite data, enabling a controlled training and evaluation setting, avoiding data contamination.

 Flip-Flop Language Modeling is a synthetic task introduced by \citet{liu2023exposingattentionglitchesflipflop}.
-Authors introduce this simple algorithmic task to analyze hallucinations caused by attention glitches.
+The authors introduce this simple algorithmic task to analyze hallucinations caused by attention glitches.
 We extend this idea and implement novel analysis of attention on a number of diverse algorithmic tasks.